SafetyWalk/vermithor/README.md

 * Theme
 * Dio
 * Database
-* MobX (to connect the reactive data of your application with the UI)
+* MobX (to connect the reactive data of the application with the UI)
 * Provider (State Management)
 * Encryption
 * Validation